-While some businesses purchase used vehicles, few knowingly buy an auto that has spent time in flood waters.
-Yet, flood damage can be difficult to identify.
-In addition, vehicle buyers might not consider flood damage if no recent flooding has occurred in their area.
-They may not be aware that flood-damaged vehicles are often transported across state lines.
-Such autos can turn up on used car lots many miles from where a flood occurred.
+While many businesses purchase used vehicles, few knowingly choose autos that have spent time in floodwaters.
+Signs of flood damage can be difficult to spot.
+Some buyers don't know what to look for.
+Even if they do, buyers may not consider flood damage if no floods have occurred in their area.
+Unbeknownst to many buyers, flood-damaged vehicles are often transported across state lines to used car lots located far from where the flood occurred.

 What Happens to Flood-Damaged Autos?

-You file a claim with your insurer under comprehensive coverage.
+You have insured the vehicle for physical damage under a business auto policy so you file a claim with your insurer under comprehensive coverage.
 Your insurer declares the vehicle a total loss.
-You sign a release form stating that you have no further claim to the vehicle and your insurer sends you a check for its actual cash value.
+You sign a release form stating that you have no further claim to the vehicle and your insurer pays you for the loss.
+The vehicle now belongs to the insurer.

-Once you have signed the release form and received your loss payment, your insurer assumes ownership of the vehicle.
-The insurer will likely sell the vehicle to a junkyard or parts dealer.
-Before it can do that, however, it must comply with state notification laws.
+As your insurer has no use for a junked vehicle, it will likely sell the truck to a junkyard or parts dealer.
+The junkyard will strip the vehicle, save any parts that can be reused, and sell them to retailers or the public.
+However, your insurer cannot sell the vehicle unless it has complied with state notification laws.
 Most states require insurers to inform the Department of Motor Vehicles (DMV) or other licensing agency that the vehicle has been declared a total loss.
 The insurer may also be required to obtain a branded title from the DMV.

 How to Protect Yourself